-In the past 25 years there has been a dramatic rise in the number of migrant workers residing in Globalland.
-These workers typically originate from Pakistan, Bangladesh, Philippines, North and Sub-Saharan Africa, and the Middle East.
-Many work as unskilled labourers, servants to the ruling elite or else in the service industries (catering, childcare, cleaning).
 Since the discovery of oil reserves in Globalland very recently, there was a further explosion of the migrant workforce brought in to support operations of mining companies.
 Estimates of migrant workers range between 15-22% of the total population.
-Many of these people are unregistered and rarely receive the same level of healthcare as Globalland nationals.
+Many of these people do not possess regular or legal immigration status and they rarely receive the same level of healthcare as Globalland nationals.